BattletechModders/RogueTechWarMap/README.md

 # Overview

 This project is for the rewrite of the Rogue War Online Map.
+The project is written in React and uses Vite - https://vitejs.dev/guide/

 # Setup environment